-I thought that once I became naturalized, the border would disappear.
+I thought that once I became a U.S. citizen, the border would disappear.

 It didn't.